The US promoted Health Maintenance Organizations (HMOs), and people wanted HMOs to be a part of the Medicare program.

 Medicare Advantage acts a substitute for the Original Medicare Part A and Part B benefits.
 Medicare Advantage originated with the passage of the Balanced Budget Act of 1997, which offered Medicare beneficiaries this option, instead of receiving these benefits through the original Medicare plan (Parts A and B).
 The original intention was to reduce the budget deficit by paying a fixed rate per member to private insurance companies.
 The CMS budget contributes 5.4% (or $854.3 billion) to the country’s GDP.

 The program now enrolls 28% of all Medicare enrollees.
 In Traditional Medicare (TM), patients can see almost any doctor they want to, but in MA they pay much less to see in-network doctors.
-By restricting this option, insurance companies are able to control costs which reduce premiums and increases coverage.
+By restricting this option, insurance companies can control costs which reduce premiums and increases coverage.

-Payers (insurance companies) may seek doctors who don’t charge a lot or who don’t refer a lot to expensive doctors and they try to coordinate the care, in order to keep costs down.
+Payers (insurance companies) may seek doctors who don’t charge a lot or who don’t refer a lot to expensive doctors, and they try to coordinate the care, to keep costs down.

-The amount the doctor gets depends on the area the plan is offered in.
+The amount the doctor gets depends on the area and the plans they offer.

 Under the Affordable Care Act, Medicare Advantage plans get a percentage of what Traditional Medicare would spend on patients in a county.
 For example, MA plans would get 95% of what Traditional Medicare spends on its most expensive patients.
 The reason being is that payers would be gain economies of scale to reduce costs.